fabianlipp/luatodonotes/README.md

 ## Development
-The latest source code is available on Github:
+The latest source code is available on GitHub:
 https://github.com/fabianlipp/luatodonotes

+If you want to report bugs or you have suggestions for improvements, you can use the issue tracker on GitHub or contact me via email.

 ## License